 Incoming freshmen submitting transcripts with Joint Enrolment or Move on When Ready course credits who also have IB credit posted on the transfer transcript will not have IB credits posted to their UGA record by the Undergraduate Admissions Office.
 The official IB scores must be sent directly from the IB Organization to receive credit.

 Transfer students will receive the IB credit for college-level courses they were awarded by their transfer institution as it appears on that institution’s official transcript.
 Transfer students who did not receive credit for their IB work at a former college or university are encouraged to submit their IB scores to UGA.

-You may opt not to accept credits if you see that acceptance of credits may disadvantage you.
-Further, if you believe that the assessment of your work from the IB Diploma Program and subsequent awarding of credits for such is in error, you may file an appeal with the appropriate department chair and request a re-assessment.
-As with other academic matters, if the issue is not satisfactorily resolved at the department level, the student may then appeal to the dean of the respective college.
-A final appeal is available to the Educational Affairs Committee through the vice president for instruction whose decision will be final.
+If you believe that the assessment of your work and subsequent awarding of credits for such is in error please contact the Registrar’s Office.
+If you disagree with the re-assessment, you may file an appeal with the appropriate department chair and request an additional assessment.
+As with other academic matters, if the issue is not satisfactorily resolved at the department level, you may then appeal to the dean of the respective college.
+A final appeal is available to the Educational Affairs Committee through the vice president for instruction.
 The procedure for such an appeal can be found in Student Academic Services:

 Contact the Registrar’s Office if you have any questions or concerns about UGA’s policies on Credit from Testing.